The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/basic-guide.md

 ## Astrologian’s oGCDs

 Astrologians have some incredibly powerful oGCD abilities and cooldowns that offer us unique strengths.
-We may not have Cure 3 or Benediction, but we do have Earthly Star and Essential Dignity.
+We may not have Cure III or Benediction, but we do have Earthly Star and Essential Dignity.
 These skills are similar in some ways, but they have different strengths.
 They may seem like a plagiarized White Mage kit, but if you try to play like a White Mage with cards, you’re going to make for a pretty poor Astrologian.

 ### Earthly Star (ES)